Top of main content

 3. How do you feel about risk?

-No investment is risk free.
+No investment is risk-free.
 You're putting your money into something you believe will go up in value but there are no guarantees.

 Risk and reward go hand in hand.
 As a general rule of thumb, higher-risk investments, including shares, have the potential to give you higher rewards.
 Lower-risk investments tend to equal lower rewards.
-A savings account could be classed as a very low-risk investment.

 You can start by investing very little.
 So starting small could be a good way to dip your toe in the water.
 Then you can watch what happens to your investment - and invest more later if you want to.